ZenHarbinger/torgo/README.md

 ##Logo Interpreter in Java
 Torgo is a Logo interpreter written in Java.
 It uses [ANTLR](http://www.antlr.org/) as a language parser and for lexical analysis.
 The parsed scripts are then walked to interpret the commands.

-Torgo is built using Java8 (use of lamba for personal learning).
+Torgo is built using Java6.

 Some goals for Torgo are:
 * to learn to program